 As we explained before, the K40 Defuser Optix’s high price is mainly due to it not being sold individually, so installers have the freedom to mark it up.
-On the other hand, the Stinger VIP is equipped with high-quality components, and it is built to the standards you would expect from a high-end model.
+On the other hand, the Stinger VIP is equipped with high-quality components, and it is built to the standards you would expect from one of the best optical maser jammers.

 Of course, there is also the fact that the K40 Defuser Optix uses outdated circuitry that doesn’t give you complete coverage.
 While Stinger may have a poor reputation for reliability when they update their firmware, the issues eventually get sorted out, but with the K40 model, these issues are inherent to the design.

 The Stinger VIP also gives you the option of installing it yourself, though you’ll need some automotive knowledge to do so.
 In the case of the K40 Defuser Optix, it’s nearly impossible to get your hands on one as a consumer.